karisigurd4/DocumentLab/Documentation/Configuration.md

 */Libraries/DocumentLab.ImageProcessing/Data/Configuration/ImageProcessorConfiguration.json*

-From some tests I've done this yields equal results, but it may depend on the fuzziness and quality of images we're working with.
+From some tests I've done this yields equal results but the total execution time DocumentLab takes is halved.
+But it may depend on the fuzziness and quality of images we're working with.